Atatakaze/BuretteMotor/README.md

    Follow the instuction to designate which motor to run, adjust the direction of motor and assaign the duration time that the burette remains open.

-   The duration time, which the burette remains open, influences the total volume the fluid passes through the burette.
+   The duration time, which the burette remains open, influences the total volume of the fluid that passes through the burette.

    > TotalVolume(ml) = FlowSpeed(ml/s) x Duration(s) + VolumeWhenOpenAndClose(ml)